dotrannhattuong/ECB/configs/CONFIG.md

 │  ├ test_interval: 500 # Evaluatate the model when iter step equal test_interval
 │  ├ seed: 1 # Controls randomness, making results repeatable for debugging and comparisons.
-│  ├ warmup: False # The Flag to train labeled samples (If True) │  ├ pretrained_models: ./pretrained_models # The Folder contains the pretrained models
+│  ├ warmup: False # The Flag to train labeled samples (If True) │  ├ pretrained_models: ./pretrained_models # The Folder contains the warmup pretrained models
 │  ├ lamda: 0.1 # value of lamda for Domain Adaptation (adentropy loss)
 │  ├ save_models: True # Save models when training or Not
 │  ├ thresh_ViT: 0.6 # The threshold for ViT branch when calculate Pseduo Label